The Incredible Journey (film): Plot

 The animals travel on, hunting as they go.
-They are forced to pass through the yard of a sawmill, where Bodger attempts to raid the cookhouse trash can, only to be shot at by the cook.
+They pass through the yard of a sawmill, where Bodger attempts to raid the cookhouse trash can, only to be shot at by the cook.
 Luath catches a rabbit, but Bodger and Tao discover an eccentric old hermit, Jeremy, who tries to serve them food, but then distractedly eats it all himself.
-Later still, the two dogs swim across a river while Tao walks across on a beaver dam.
-It breaks, and Tao is washed miles downstream, where he is rescued by a little Finnish girl named Helvi, who nurses him to full health with her parents' help.
-He hurries to catch up with the dogs, taking shelter from a thunderstorm and narrowly avoiding being eaten by a lynx on the way.
-Luckily, a young hunter appears from the shadows and chases the lynx away.
+Later still, the two dogs swim across a river while Tao leaps across an opening in a beaver dam.
+He falls short and the dam gives way.
+Tao is washed downstream where he is rescued by a Finnish girl named Helvi.
+After she nurses him back to health with her parents' help, he departs one night to catch up with the dogs.
+Along the way he takes shelter from a thunderstorm and narrowly avoids being eaten by a lynx.
+Luckily, a young hunter appears from the trees and chases away the lynx.

-Shortly after being reunited, the animals encounter a porcupine, which spikes Luath in the face.
-Seeking water to alleviate the pain, Luath is found by hunter James Mackenzie.
-He takes Luath back to his farm, where Bodger has already arrived and made friends with Mackenzie's wife Nell.
-The dogs are treated and fed, and locked in the barn for the night.
+Shortly after being reunited, the animals encounter a porcupine, which quills Luath in the face.
+Seeking cool water to alleviate the burning, Luath is found by hunter James Mackenzie.
+He takes Luath to his farm, where Bodger has already arrived and made friends with Mackenzie's wife, Nell.
+Luath is treated, both dogs are fed and then locked in the barn for the night.
 Meanwhile, Longridge returns home, and he and Mrs. Oakes quickly piece together the truth.
 Longridge starts calling all the ranger stations and outposts for help, and news of sightings comes in from all over.
-Tao manages to free the dogs, and the trio wanders into the harsh Ironmouth Mountains, where there will be no more help from humans, and a terrible wintery climate.
+Tao manages to free the dogs, and the trio wander into the harsh Ironmouth Mountains, where there will be no more help from humans, and a harsh wintery climate.

-The Hunters return home to the sad news that Mackenzie was the last to see the animals alive.
-Elizabeth refuses to believe Tao will die, but Peter and Mr. Hunter accept that Bodger and Luath have probably not been able to survive.
-They decide to celebrate Peter's birthday to take their mind off of things.
-Elizabeth hears a dog barking during the party, believes it's Luath, and convinces her father to whistle for the dog.
-Hunter whistles, and Luath appears, quickly followed by Tao, joyfully reuniting with the family.
-Peter mourns for Bodger, who is not there, but then notices the old dog slowly approaching from far behind the others.
-Peter runs to meet him, and the other two animals return to Bodger's side, so they can all complete their journey together.
+The Hunters return home to the sad news that Mackenzie was the last to see the animals.
+Elizabeth refuses to believe Tao won't make it back, but Peter accepts that elderly Bodger probably won't survive, and the parents agree.
+They decide to celebrate Peter's birthday to take their minds off the situation.
+During the celebration in the yard, Elizabeth hears a dog barking in the distance and believes it's Luath.
+Peter then asks his father to call for him.
+Luath appears, followed by Tao, joyfully reuniting with the family.
+Peter mourns for Bodger, who is not there, but then notices the old dog slowly approaching, far behind the others.
+Peter runs to meet him while the other two animals return to Bodger's side, all completing their incredible journey.